Can you get CBD oil on the NHS

-Jersey Hemp is the premium producer of CBD oil in the British Isles and grows and harvests its own hemp.
+Jersey Hemp is the premium producer of organic CBD oil in the British Isles and grows and harvests its own hemp.
 Every batch is tested for CBD and THC content by an independent laboratory, with the results made available to view on the website.

 The Centre for Medical Cannabis called Jersey Hemp “one of the most compliant, high quality and accurately labelled products that we tested.”

 CBD oil users take it for a variety of reasons, including to promote a general sense of wellbeing.
 Scientific research has produced evidence suggesting CBD may be able to help with a range of conditions, including pain, anxiety, sleeping problems and some cancer-related symptoms.

 To find out more about the potential benefits of CBD, read our dedicated article.